 How to Provide a Comprehensive Tobacco Cessation Benefit

 The American Lung Association urges all employers to make sure their health insurance includes a comprehensive tobacco cessation benefit for all employees.
-The Affordable Care Act (ACA) requires employee-sponsored health insurance to cover smoking cessation, but we recommend a model benefit that goes beyond the ACA requirement and gives smokers the best chance to become tobacco-free.
+The Affordable Care Act (ACA) requires employee-sponsored health insurance to cover tobacco cessation, but we recommend a model benefit that goes beyond the ACA requirement and gives tobacco users the best chance to become tobacco-free.
+A cessation benefit should: